-The idea is as follows.
-Given a j-sequence $\bm{s} m$ of a (dynamic) arena $G$ such that $m$ is a P-move (resp. an O-move), the P-view $\lceil \bm{s} \rceil$ (resp. the O-view $\lfloor \bm{s} \rfloor$) is the currently ``relevant part'' of previous occurrences of moves for Player (resp.
+The idea behind Definition~\ref{DefViews} is as follows.
+For a j-sequence $\boldsymbol{t}m$ of an arena $G$ such that $m$ is a P-move (resp. an O-move), the P-view $\lceil \boldsymbol{t} \rceil$ (resp. the O-view $\lfloor \boldsymbol{t} \rfloor$) is intended to be the currently `relevant part' of $\boldsymbol{t}$ for Player (resp.
 Opponent).
 That is, Player (resp.
-Opponent) is concerned only with the last occurrence of an O-move (resp. a P-move), its justifier and that justifier's ``concern'', i.e., P-view (resp.
+Opponent) is concerned only with the last O-move (resp.
+P-move), its justifier and that justifier's P-view (resp.
 O-view), which then recursively proceeds.

-We are now ready to introduce a ``dynamic generalization'' of legal positions: \begin{definition}[Dynamic legal positions] Given a dynamic arena $G$, a \emph{\bfseries dynamic legal position} of $G$ is a j-sequence $\bm{s} \in \mathscr{J}_G$ that satisfies: \begin{itemize}
+We are now ready to introduce a `dynamic generalization' of static legal positions: \begin{definition}[Dynamic legal positions] Given an arena $G$, a \emph{\bfseries dynamic legal position} of $G$ is a j-sequence $\boldsymbol{s} \in \mathscr{J}_G$ that satisfies: \begin{itemize}

-\item \textsc{(Alternation)} If $\bm{s} = \bm{s_1} m n \bm{s_2}$, then $\lambda_G^\mathsf{OP} (m) \neq \lambda_G^\mathsf{OP} (n)$;
+\item \textsc{(Alternation).} If $\boldsymbol{s} = \boldsymbol{s_1} m n \boldsymbol{s_2}$, then $\lambda_G^\mathsf{OP} (m) \neq \lambda_G^\mathsf{OP} (n)$;

-\item \textsc{(Generalized Visibility)} If $\bm{s} = \bm{t} m \bm{u}$ with $m$ non-initial and $d \in \mathbb{N} \cup \{ \omega \}$ satisfy $\lambda_G^{\mathbb{N}}(m) = 0 \vee \lambda_G^{\mathbb{N}}(m) > d$, then $\mathcal{J}^{\circleddash d}_{\bm{s}}(m)$ occurs in $\lceil \mathcal{H}_G^d(\bm{t}) \rceil_{\mathcal{H}^d(G)}$ if $m$ is a P-move, and it occurs in $\lfloor \mathcal{H}_G^d(\bm{t}) \rfloor_{\mathcal{H}^d(G)}$ if $m$ is an O-move;
+\item \textsc{(Generalized visibility).} If $\boldsymbol{s} = \boldsymbol{t} m \boldsymbol{u}$ with $m$ non-initial, and $d \in \mathbb{N} \cup \{ \omega \}$ satisfy $\lambda_G^{\mathbb{N}}(m) = 0 \vee \lambda_G^{\mathbb{N}}(m) > d$, then $\mathcal{J}^{\circleddash d}_{\boldsymbol{s}}(m)$ occurs in $\lceil \mathcal{H}_G^d(\boldsymbol{t}) \rceil_{\mathcal{H}^d(G)}$ if $m$ is a P-move, and it occurs in $\lfloor \mathcal{H}_G^d(\boldsymbol{t}) \rfloor_{\mathcal{H}^d(G)}$ if $m$ is an O-move;

-\item \textsc{(IE-Switch)} If $\bm{s} = \bm{s_1} m n \bm{s_2}$ with $\lambda_G^{\mathbb{N}}(m) \neq \lambda_G^{\mathbb{N}}(n)$, then $m$ is an O-move.
+\item \textsc{(IE-switch).} If $\boldsymbol{s} = \boldsymbol{s_1} m n \boldsymbol{s_2}$ with $\lambda_G^{\mathbb{N}}(m) \neq \lambda_G^{\mathbb{N}}(n)$, then $m$ is an O-move.

 \end{itemize} \end{definition}